jisotalo/shelly-porssisahko/README.md

   * käyttöliittymän kehitystä varten
   * käynnistää paikallisen web-serverin ja tarjoaa `src/statics/` -kansion tiedostot portista 3000

-## FAQ
-**Miksi välillä tulee HTTP error 503?**

-Tällä hetkellä jos skripti hakee hintoja tai suorittaa ohjauslogiikkaa, vastataan kaikkiin HTTP-pyyntöihin 503 (Service Unavailable).
-Käyttöliittymä osaa hallita tämän.

-Jos hintojen hakeminen ei onnistu, voi tämä virhe tulla käyttöliittymää avatessa (hintojen haun aikakatkaisu on 5s --> pahimmillaan virhe voi tulla 5 sekunnin ajan).
-Yritä avata sivu uudelleen.

-Voi olla että muutan tätä myöhemmin, vaatii vielä testejä.
-Syy on jälleen muistin säästäminen.

-**Voinko ohjata ainoastaan yön halvimmilla tunneilla?**

-Aseta ohjaustavaksi `jakson halvimmat tunnit` ja päivän siirtohinnaksi 999 c/kWh.
-Näin kaikki päivätunnit ovat kalliita ja halvimmat tunnit valitaan sen johdosta yöajalta.

 ## In English

-This is a script to control relay by Nordpool electric spot prices for Shelly products (especially Shelly Plus 1PM) with web-based user interface.
+This is a script to control relay by Nordpool electric spot prices for Shelly products with web-based user interface.

 At the moment it's available only in Finnish and the spot price is queried for Finland.

-There will soon be an English version (with country selection) available.
+There will be an English version (maybe with country selection) available later when I have an insipiration to work on it.

 ## License